A recipe for Chocolate Snickerdoodles! These soft and chewy chocolate cookies are covered in a crispy cinnamon-sugar coating.

-Snickerdoodles are a favorite of mine and I love to find new variations of this cinnamon coated cookie.
-I had never heard of a chocolate version until I saw this recipe from Baked Bree.
-Chad doesn’t like most chocolate, so I made these for a cookie drive.
-That way, I could try some cookies and give away the rest.
-These cookies are a great treat during the holidays for the chocolate lovers in your family.
+Snickerdoodles are a favorite of mine and I love to find new variations of this classic cinnamon-coated cookie.
+I had never heard of a chocolate version until I came across the inspiration for this recipe over on Baked Bree.

 Adapted from Baked Bree

 - 1 cup (226 grams) unsalted butter softened at room temperature

 - 3/4 cup (150 grams) light brown sugar

 - 2 large eggs

 - 2 1/4 cups (280 grams) all-purpose flour